 Inventories are stated at lower of cost and net realisable value.
-Cost is determined on weighted average basis and includes expenditure incurred in the normal course of business in bringing inventories to its location and condition, where applicable.
-Inventories are written down for obsolete/slow moving/non moving items wherever necessary.
+Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
+Cost is determined on weighted average basis for raw materials, stock in trade, stores and spares and finished goods and includes expenditure incurred in the normal course of business in bringing inventories to its location and condition, where applicable.
+Obslete, slow moving and defective inventories are identified from time to time and, where necessary, a provision/write off is made for such inventories.